Some say that emails are old-school. Some expect emails to die soon. Some are annoyed every time they get another marketing email in their inbox.

 Choose an existing video or shoot a short one.
 Then, convert it into an animated GIF using free online tools like EzGif and Giphy.
 No technical knowledge needed as well, just an ability to click buttons.

 Having some basic Photoshop design skills, you can use it to create lovely GIFs.
 To be honest, that isn’t a ten-minutes approach.
 Here at Chanty, we’ve found Photoshop GIF animation a little bit harsh.
 Therefore, our designers use Adobe After Effects (which requires more skills, frankly speaking).
 This ends up with a sample GIF project that looks like:

 Many marketers who embedded video in emails saw increased CTR and improved behavior factors, increased time spent reading the email, and increased sharing and forwarding.
 Impressed?
 Just go for it.

 There is an ocean of free and paid video editing tools varying from no-brainer to Hollywood-level.
 Test the following ones to start making your videos today:

 What about video plus customer support?
 Hell to the yes!
 Produce personal or FAQ videos to respond to your audience and support tickets.
 Being a startup focused on customer success, here at Chanty we’ve tried many tools.
-The most reliable ones are: Soapbox, Recordit, Bonjoro and Animoto.
+The most reliable ones are: Soapbox, Recordit, Bonjoro, Animoto and Lumen5.

 A few final touches before emails fly every which-a-way